Boyd van der Vuurst de Vries: Professional career

 Van der Vuurst de Vries made his debut in the Dutch Basketball League (DBL) in the 2017–18 season with newcomer Den Helder Suns.
 In his rookie season, he won the DBL MVP Under 23 award for the best league's player under age 23.
 Additionally, he was also named DBL Rookie of the Year of the season.
 After the 2020–21 season, he won the DBL MVP Under 23 a second time after a season in which he led the Suns in scoring with 14.7 points per game.

 On 10 August 2021, Van der Vuurst de Vries signed with Belgian club Okapi Aalst.
 On 22 December, he signed with AB Castelló of the LEB Oro.

 On 13 June 2022, he signed with Landstede Hammers.

 International career

 Van der Vuurst de Vries played for the U18 and U16 Netherlands national basketball team.
 On 12 November 2022, he made his senior debut for the Netherlands senior team in a 77–96 home loss to Ukraine.

 Personal

-Boyd is the older brother of Keye, who plays professionally for Oostende.
+Boyd is the older brother of Keye, who plays professionally for Club Joventut Badalona.